ericclappier-eaton/fty-discovery-ng/README.md

 # fty-discovery-ng
-New Discovery which discovers power devices (ups, epdu, ats).
+New Discovery which discovers power devices (ups, epdu, ats) on automatic and manual mode.

 Discovery build contains logical 4 parts.